-1. Press the button to release the key before beginning the procedure.
+Press the button to release the key before beginning the procedure.

-- 2. Insert a suitable tool, for example a screwdriver, in the position shown and gently push the clip. - 3.
+- 1. Insert a screwdriver in the position shown and gently push the clip. - 2.
 Press the clip down to release the battery cover.

-4. Carefully remove the cover.
+3. Carefully remove the cover.

 Note: Do not touch the battery contacts or the printed circuit board with the screwdriver.